Skip to main content

 Christmas and New Year is a popular time for families so the slopes are noticeably busier as soon as the holidays begin.
 Here are our insider's top tips for the school holidays:

-1. It will be almost impossible to book private lessons over this period, group lessons are the best option.
+1. Group lessons are the best option in the busy period, as private lessons are almost impossible to book - unless you got in early.
 Make sure to get your ski and snowboard lessons booked well in advance to avoid disappointment.

 2. If you're not in ski school, be an early bird.
 Arrive at the lifts before they open so that you get up and away before the ski school classes set out around 09:15.

-3. Ski over lunchtime.
-The slopes are calmer between 12:00 and 14:00 while the French take a leisurely lunch break.
+3. Ski over lunchtime when the slopes are calmer (between 12:00 and 14:00) whilst the French take a leisurely lunch break.

 6. Get off-piste.
 Competent off-piste skiers can book a local mountain guide and explore the vast off-piste areas in the valley or even go touring to find complete solitude in the backcountry.

-Things to do in Alpe d'Huez
+Winter Things To Do in Alpe d'Huez

 Family fun